pjfry2184575/VF-Tag-System-Wiki/README.md

 ##

-I made this with the help of Blargbot#0128, using their public tag system.
+I made this with the help of Blargbot#0128, using it's public tag system.

 Tags are different than custom commands, where as ccommands are limited to a single server, Tags can be accessed from any server the bot is in.